Jonlysun/DERETFound/README.md

-# DERETFound - Expertise-informed Generative Model Enables Ultra-High Data Efficiency for Building Generalist Medical Foundation Model
+# Controllable Generative Model Enables Ultra-High Data Efficiency for Building Generalist Medical Foundation Model

-DERETFound is a medical foundation model from retinal images that enables ultra-high data efficiency.
+RETFound-DE is a medical foundation model from retinal images that enables ultra-high data efficiency.

-This is the official repo for DERETFound, which is based on [MAE](https://github.com/facebookresearch/mae) and [RETFound](https://github.com/rmaphoh/RETFound_MAE/tree/main) (Y. Zhou et al, Nature 2023):
+This is the official repo for RETFound-DE, which is based on [MAE](https://github.com/facebookresearch/mae) and [RETFound](https://github.com/rmaphoh/RETFound_MAE/tree/main) (Y. Zhou et al, Nature 2023):

 ## News
-- [x] Release the code of DERETFound
+- [x] Release the code of RETFound-DE
-- [x] Release the pre-training model and fine-tuning models of DERETFound
+- [x] Release the pre-training model and fine-tuning models of RETFound-DE
+- [x] Release the stable diffusion model of RETFound-DE

 ## Key features

-- **Ultra-High Data Efficiency:** DERETFound enables ultra-high data efficiency and only uses 16.7% of the colour fundus photography retinal image required in RETFound.
+- **Ultra-High Data Efficiency:** RETFound-DE enables ultra-high data efficiency and only uses 16.7% of the colour fundus photography retinal image required in RETFound.
-- **Excellent performance:** Extensive experiments on nine datasets across four ocular disease detection tasks demonstrate the excellent performance of DERETFound in improving the detection of eye diseases, label and fine-tuning time efficiency.
+- **Excellent performance:** Extensive experiments on nine datasets across four ocular disease detection tasks demonstrate the excellent performance of RETFound-DE in improving the detection of eye diseases, label and fine-tuning time efficiency.
-- **Transferable:** DERETFound provides an effective solution for other diseases that were once discouraged from building foundation models due to limited data, which has profound significance for generalist medical AI.
+- **Transferable:** RETFound-DE provides an effective solution for other diseases that were once discouraged from building foundation models due to limited data, which has profound significance for generalist medical AI.

 ## Online Demo
-We provide a live demo for DERETFound at [http://fdudml.cn:12001/](http://fdudml.cn:12001/).
+We provide a live demo for RETFound-DE at [http://fdudml.cn:12001/](http://fdudml.cn:12001/).
 You can also  employ the following steps to run the demo locally.

 ![demo](./images/onlinedemo.png)